Department: Anya Itpak Elementary School

 Essential Duties and Responsibilities:

-- Will be expected to teach based on the Arizona state adopted standards and curriculum.
+- Will be expected to teach based on the Next Generation Science Standards (NGSS) and curriculum.
 Student achievement levels will be tested and monitored yearly using standardized diagnostic tests.

 - Help students develop the skills and strategies for scientific problem solving.

-- Understand the basic concepts of science, technology, engineering, art and math.
+- Understand the interplay of the basic concepts of science, technology, engineering, art and math.

 - Assist students in understanding the natural and human-designed worlds.

 - Teach students how to obtain knowledge about nature.